New Hampshire Minimum Auto Insurance Requirements for 2024 (See What NH Requires Here!)

 If you are in an accident and the combined damages are over $1,000 or someone is injured, New Hampshire may suspend your driver’s license and auto registration.

-New Hampshire’s Insurance Department tells drivers that if they are sued after an accident and only have minimum amounts of insurance, they could lose their savings, have future wages garnished, and even lose their home.
+If you are in an accident, you could be sued for a large sum.
+New Hampshire’s Insurance Department tells drivers that if they are sued after an accident and only have minimum insurance, they could lose their savings, future wages garnished, and even homes.

 Who is required to buy car insurance in New Hampshire?